 Are you feeling disgusted and frustrated with the way your body looks?
-Does it make you cringe each time you catch a glimpse of your fat body in the mirror?
-Find out how your negative self-talk could be hurting you so much more than you think.
+Does it make you cringe each time you catch a glimpse of your fat in the mirror?
+Believe it or not your negative self-talk could be hurting you so much more than you think.

 I know it’s really hard to understand why it’s so important to be nicer to yourself, because after all, if you’ve been taught that beauty only comes in one size, (and that ain’t yours), how can you love your body, if it’s so imperfect?
 Self love.
 Blah, blah, blah.
 Sounds like a whole lot of lip service.
 Doesn’t it?